-"No award under § 165.7 shall be made: To any whistleblower who acquired the information you gave the Commission from any of the individuals described in paragraphs (a)(1), (2), or (3) of this section;" §165.6(a)(4) information you gave the Commission from any of the individuals described in paragraphs No such provision exists in the FCA.
+CFTC - Rule SEC - Rule Dodd-Frank or FCA Rule "No award under § 165.7 shall be made: To any whistleblower who acquired the information you gave the Commission from any of the individuals described in paragraphs (a)(1), (2), or (3) of this section; " §165.6(a)(4) "In addition, you are not eligible if: You acquired the information you gave the Commission from any of the individuals described in paragraphs (c)(1), (2), (3), or (4) of this section;" §240.21F-8(c)(5) No such provision exists in the FCA.
 There is no empirical evidence that such a provision is needed.
 This provision is not required under Dodd-Frank.

 The provision should be eliminated.
 If not eliminated, it should be made clear that persons who obtain information from a wrongdoer may still be eligible for a reward, if they are not a family member of the wrongdoer.
 For example, a secretary who works for the wrongdoer may obtain information about the underlying crimes directly from an "individual" disqualified under this rule because the secretary's boss was the principal wrongdoer.
 However, that secretary must be able to provide information to the Commission and qualify for a reward.
-Additionally, a participant in a fraud scheme who did not initiate the scheme may obtain information about the fraud scheme directly from the chief wrongdoer (who may be the potential whistleblowers boss).
+Additionally, a participant in a fraud scheme -- who did not initiate the scheme -- may obtain information about the fraud scheme directly from the chief wrongdoer (who may be the potential whistleblowers boss).
 The law seeks to encourage such participants to turn in the principal wrongdoers, and provide information on the fraud, even if these persons obtained their information about the fraud directly from the chief wrongdoer who, during the course of the proceeding, is indicted and convicted of his or her crimes.

-"Whenever Commission judicial or administrative action results in monetary sanctions totaling more than \$1,000,000 (i.e., a covered judicial or administrative the action) Commission will cause to be published on the Commission's Web site "Notice of Covered Action.
-Such Notice of Covered Action will be published subsequent to the entry of a final iudament order that alone. collectively or with other judgments or orders previously entered in the Commission covered administrative or judicial action. exceeds \$ 1,000,000 in monetary sanctions. whistleblower claimant will have sixtv (60) calendar days from the date of the Notice of Covered Action

-"Whenever Commission action results in monetary sanctions totaling more than \$ 1,000,000. the Whistleblower Office will cause to be published on the Commission's Web site а 'Notice' of Covered Action.
-Such Notice will be published subsequent to the entry of a final judgment or order that alone. collectively or with other iudaments orders previously entered in Commission action. exceeds \$ 1,000,000; or, in the absence of such judgment or within order, thirty (30) days of the deposit monetary sanctions exceeding \$1.000.000 into a disgorgement or other fund pursuant to Section 308(b) of the Sarbanes-Oxlev Act 2002.
-A claimant will have sixtv
+CFTC - Rule SEC - Rule Dodd-Frank or FCA Rule "Whenever a Commission judicial or administrative action results in monetary sanctions totaling more than \$ 1,000,000 (i.e., a covered judicial or administrative action) the Commission will cause to be published on the Commission's Web site a "Notice of Covered Action."
+Such Notice of Covered Action will be published subsequent to the entry of a final judgment or order that alone, or collectively with other judgments or orders previously entered in the Commission covered administrative or judicial action, exceeds \$ 1,000,000 in monetary sanctions.
+A whistleblower claimant will have sixty (60) calendar days from the date of the Notice of Covered Action to file a claim for an award based on that action, or the claim will be barred."
+"Whenever a Commission action results in monetary sanctions totaling more than \$ 1,000,000, the Whistleblower Office will cause to be published on the Commission's Web site a 'Notice of Covered Action.''
+Such Notice will be published subsequent to the entry of a final judgment or order that alone, or collectively with other judgments or orders previously entered in the Commission action, exceeds \$ 1,000,000; or, in the absence of such judgment or order, within thirty (30) days of the deposit of monetary sanctions exceeding \$ 1,000,000 into a disgorgement or other fund pursuant to Section 308(b) of the Sarbanes-Oxley Act of 2002.
+A claimant will have sixty (60) days from the date of the Notice of Covered Action to file a claim for an award based on that action, or the claim will be barred." §240.21F-10(a) See comments made related to §§ 165.3 and 240.21F-9.